Labour’s education policy: what schools can expect

 Share

-It also said Labour would ensure that school admissions decisions account for the needs of communities and require all schools to cooperate with their local authority on school admissions and the inclusion of pupils with special educational needs and disabilities (SEND).
+The party said a Labour government will ensure that school admissions decisions account for the needs of communities, by requiring that all schools cooperate with their local authority on school admissions and the inclusion of pupils with special educational needs and disabilities (SEND).

 The Labour Party manifesto: education policies